dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 .. _wo-find-issue:

-Find or Create a GitHub issue
+Find or Create a GitHub Issue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Go to the `METplus repository <https://github.com/dtcenter/METplus>`_  and